Secrecy capacities of compound quantum wiretap channels and applications: Introduction

+Since we allow every possible kind of eavesdropping, we use the Holevo $\chi$ quantity as our security criterion (cf. (\ref{weuseholveo})).
+By \cite{Ho2} and \cite{Sch/We2} the wiretapper can never obtain more information asymptotically than the Holevo $\chi$ quantity, no matter which strategy the wiretapper uses.
+Another widely used security criterion is the variational distance between $p^{A}p^{Z}$ and $p^{AZ}$.
+Here $p^{AZ}$ is the joint probability describing the sender's random variable and the wiretapper's random variable. $p^{A}$ is the marginal probability describing the sender's random variable and $p^{Z}$ is the marginal probability describing the wiretapper's random variable, respectively.
+The Holevo $\chi$ quantity using a strong condition for the security criterion (c.f.
+Remark \ref{remsc}) is stronger than the variational distance between $p^{A}p^{Z}$ and $p^{AZ}$ in the sense that if the Holevo $\chi$ quantity between $p^{A}$ and the wiretap channel's output (using strong condition) goes to zero, the variational distance between $p^{A}p^{Z}$ and $p^{AZ}$ goes to zero as well (cf. \cite{De/Wi} and \cite{Bl/La}).
 Our results are summarized as follows.
 Under the condition that the sender has knowledge about the CSI, the secrecy capacity for these two channel models is derived.
 Additionally, when the sender does not have any knowledge about the CSI, we determine the secrecy capacity of the compound classical-quantum wiretap channel, and give a lower bound for the secrecy capacity of the classical compound channel with quantum wiretapper.
 As an application of the above results, we turn to the question: ``What is the maximal amount of entanglement that we can generate or transmit over a given compound quantum channel?''
-For the sender and the receiver, the objective is to share a nearly maximally entangled state on a $2^{nR} \times 2^{nR}$ dimensional Hilbert space by using a large number $n$ instances of the compound quantum channel.
-The entanglement generating capacity of the quantum channel has been determined in \cite{De}, \cite{Ll} and \cite{Be/Sh/Sm/Th}.
-The entanglement generating capacities of the compound quantum channel with and without CSI have been determined in \cite{Bj/Bo/No} and \cite{Bj/Bo/No2}.
+For the sender and the receiver, the objective is to share a nearly maximally entangled state on a $(2^{nR} \times 2^{nR})$ dimensional Hilbert space by using a large number $n$ instances of the compound quantum channel.
+In \cite{Ba/Kn/Ni} it is shown how to send a large amount of entangled quantum states through a noisy quantum channel such that the channel does not modify the entanglement.
+However, the study of entanglement generation allows a noisy quantum channel to modify the entanglement, as long as the transmitters can use a recovery algorithm to restore the entanglement.
+The entanglement generating capacity of a quantum channel has been determined in \cite{De} and \cite{Ll}.
+The entanglement generating capacities of a compound quantum channel with and without CSI have been determined in \cite{Bj/Bo/No} and \cite{Bj/Bo/No2}.
 In our paper we derive a lower bound on the entanglement generating capacity of the compound quantum channel by using an alternative technique to the method in \cite{Bj/Bo/No} and \cite{Bj/Bo/No2} (cf. Section \ref{futher}).
-Furthermore, we derive the entanglement generating capacity of the compound quantum channel with CSI at the encoder using the alternative technique.
+Furthermore, we derive the entanglement generating capacity of the compound quantum channel with CSI at the encoder using an alternative technique.

 The main definitions are given in Section \ref{prel}.